csparpa/last.fm-stats/README.md

     - SQLite database
 * No tests provided for the Data Access provider class, as it relies on SQLALchemy (no "re-testing the wheel")
+* Average tracks per day are rounded to the lowest integer value